-I arose early this morning, around 6am, so that I could set about some sewing before my working day began.
+Sewing Bee on the TV has really inspired me so this morning I arose early, around 6am, so that I could set about some sewing before my working day began.

 Duvet covers and pillowcases are hitting the headlines lately due to Coronavirus and the necessity to sew face masks and scrubs.
 I can proudly say that I have made a number of masks from a patterned quilt cover for myself, my immediate family, and key workers.